-On average, listings lease in the $30's per square foot per year.
-The Central Business District region is going through a a boost in rates.
-In the last 3 months, the median rate increased $1 per sqft per year.
-That's a 4% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Central Business District submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decline in rent.

-Compared to the rest of the Orlando market, the Central Business District region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Orlando market, the Central Business District submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 49 listings have been listed, so you'll want to check back regularly for new listings.
-About 4% of the office spaces in the Central Business District are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 48 listings have been listed, so you'll want to check back regularly for new listings.
+About 10% of the available space in the Central Business District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,750 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are close to 6 floors.
+Even though the median size is 2,580 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region are around 6 stories.
 Most buildings in this area were built in 1960 and are Class A.

-This area is fairly equally mixed residential and commercial.
-Manufacturing is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Central Business District occupants.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+This market is fairly equally mixed residential and commercial.
+Manufacturing is the dominant industry in this area.
+Commute by public transit is the most popular way to get to work amongst Central Business District residents.
+Commuting close to an hour a day is the norm for those who opt to reside in this part of town.